apingtech/react-grpc-query/README.md

 ### What about onSuccess?

-The onSuccess will fire on every stream event fire. it is recommended to store onSuccess in a useCallback.
+The onSuccess will run on every stream update event running.
+We recommended you to store onSuccess in a useCallback.

 The complete example is the [example/useExampleStream.ts](example/useExampleStream.ts)